Minimally Invasive Spine Surgery

 away.
 In some cases, tissue would need to be removed.

-During MISS, the healthcare provider makes a smaller incision.
-He or she then inserts
+During MISS, the healthcare provider makes one or more smaller incisions.
+He or she

-a device called a tubular retractor.
+then inserts a device called a tubular retractor.
 This is a stiff, tube-shaped tool.
-It creates

-a tunnel to the problem area of the spine.
-It gently pushes aside the muscle and soft
+It creates a tunnel to the problem area of the spine.
+It gently pushes aside the muscle

-tissue around the area.
-The surgeon can then put small tools through the tunnel to
+and soft tissue around the area.
+The surgeon can then put small tools through the

-work on the spine.
-The surgeon also uses a special operating microscope and views
+tunnel to work on the spine.
+The surgeon also uses a special operating microscope,

 Surgeons can use MISS for some types of spine surgery.
-These include lumbar discectomy,
+These include lumbar or cervical

 Why might I need minimally invasive spine surgery?